ga4gh/ga4gh-server/docs/source/demo.rst

 **************

-In this demo, we'll install a copy of the GA4GH reference implementation and run a local copy of the server using some example data.
+In this demo, we'll install a copy of the GA4GH reference implementation and run a local version of the server using some example data.
 We then run some example queries on this server using various different methods to illustrate the basics of the protocol.
-The server can, of course, be run on any machine on network but for simplicity, we assume that the client and the server are running on your local machine during this demo.
+The server can, of course, be run on any machine on the network, but for simplicity we assume that the client and the server are running on your local machine during this demo.

 The instructions for installation here are not intended to be used in a production deployment.
-See [link to deployment] for a detailed guide on production installation.
+See the :ref:`installation` section for a detailed guide on production installation.
 To run the demo, you will need a working installation of `Python 2.7 <https://www.python.org/download/releases/2.7/>`_ and also have `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ installed.
-We also need to have `zlib <http://www.zlib.net/>` installed so that we can build some of the packages that the reference server depends on.
+We also need to have `zlib <http://www.zlib.net/>`_ installed so that we can build some of the packages that the reference server depends on.